 You can find the whole methodology in the introduction of the Benchmark 2022 (in French).
+A summary of the criteria is displayed in the footnote and bullets points above.

 The 2022 Benchmark covers regulated information published by the analysed ompanies in 2020.
 At the end of 2022-beginning of 2023, Notre Affaire A Tous will release its updated 2023 Benchmark of regulated information published by companies in 2021.